-The Bank of Montreal offers a variety of mortgage options suitable to your needs.
+The Bank of Montreal (BOM) offers a variety of mortgage options suitable to your needs.
 You can choose from open, closed, or convertible mortgage.
-Several factors may take place when deciding what type of mortgage that best meet your requirements, but it mainly depends on your capability to pay.
+Several factors may influence your decision for what type of mortgage best meet your requirements.
+Mainly, your choices depend on your capability to pay.
 There is a plan available for you whether you can pay your mortgage immediately or plan to engage in long-term agreements.
-The amount of your down payment may also be a factor in choosing your desired mortgage plan.
-Let’s discuss further the different types of mortgage options to help you decide better.
+Your down payment may also be a factor in choosing your desired mortgage plan.
+Let’s discuss further the different types of mortgage options to help you decide.

-Since this is an open type of payment, schedule of payment is flexible.
+Since this is an open type of payment, scheduling your payments is flexible.
 You may pay ahead of time or make additional payments to avoid high interest rates.
-You will not be penalized for making such mortgage payment.
-If you think you will be able to pay immediately, this plan is good for you.
-However, bear in mind that because of the flexibility of this plan, it has a higher interest rate than closed mortgage.
+You will not be penalized for making such mortgage payments.
+This plan is good for you if you can pay immediately.
+However, keep in mind that because of the flexibility of this plan, it has a higher interest rate than a closed mortgage.

 This plan is just like close mortgage, but it can be extended to a longer fixed rate term since the interest rate is low.
 Hence, if you are not sure when you can pay your mortgage in full, you may opt for this type of mortgage.

 Mortgage rates vary from time to time and this is always updated in the BOM website.
-Also, consulting with a BMO mortgage broker will help you be more knowledgeable on the different options and rates in the market.
+Also, consulting with a BMO mortgage broker make you more knowledgeable on the different options and rates in the market.
 If you have decided to apply for a mortgage, you may contact a BMO mortgage agent at 1-877-225-5266.

 However, if you feel comfortable doing things on your own, you can visit the website and fill-up an online mortgage application form.
 Accomplishing this may take up to 20 minutes.
 You may check the status of your application through the unique Loan Application Number and Personal Identification Number which will be provided to you once you submit your accomplished form.